wcko87/beatoraja-english-guide/BMS-Overview.md

 ----------
 # BMS Community

-The BMS Community is generally self-sustaining, with all its music created by the community itself.
-BMS charts are either made by the composers themselves, or by dedicated charters.
+The BMS Community is self-sustaining, with all its music created by the community itself.
+BMS charts are also often made by the composers themselves.

 ## BMS Events